 The steps taken in May 1942 toward standardized equipment began bringing order to a sometimes bewildering array of new and old, simple and complex.
 When a veteran master sergeant joined one of the defense battalions as a replacement, he asked to see the "new 155mm guns," but, to his astonishment, was shown a weapon fabricated in 1918.
 "I thought we had new guns here!" he bellowed.
 The radio gear and radar required unceasing maintenance and fine-tuning by specialists who themselves were fresh from training.
 Radar, in particular, seemed a mystery to the uninitiated and a challenge to the newly minted technicians.
-In
+In arines serving with the Army's 2d Division in World War I wore the Indian-head shoulder patch, and during the occupation of Iceland, in late 1941 and early 1942, members of the Marine brigade adopted the polar-bear flash worn by the British garrison they were relieving.
+The Marines who sewed on the polarbear insignia included men of the 5th Defense Battalion.
+Marine shoulder insignia proliferated after the official recognition of the 1st Marine Division's patch in 1943.

-In the 4 June 1942 Japanese air raid on Midway a number of Marines in the garrison, including some from the 6th

-Defense Battalion, were killed.
+In the 4 June 1942 Japanese air raid on Midway a number of Marines in the garrison, including some from the 6th Defense Battalion, were killed.
 Here, the surviving Marines prepare to bury their buddies with full military honors.
 Department of Defense photo (USN) 12703